ntanmayee/ntanmayee.github.io/_posts/2017-9-15-distributed-vs-distributional.markdown

 For example, let's take the word *top*, and two sentences -

 * This purple top will go well with my white skirt.
-* We took 2 hours to reach the top of the hill.
+* We took two hours to reach the top of the hill.

 Even though the same word *top* was used in both sentences, they convey different meanings because of the other words that surrounded them.